 Course Description :

-• Demonstrate how to perform an optimal fetal cardiac exam by watching live scanning by a physician and sonographer.
+• Demonstrate how to perform an optimal fetal cardiac and anatomical exam by watching live scanning by a sonographer

-• Identify the ultrasound appearance of common and interesting fetal abdominal anomalies.
+• Identify the ultrasound appearance of common and interesting fetal genitourinary anomalies

 • Look for clues in evaluating ventricles to recognize normal and abnormal fetal brain diseases